SATELLITE SESSION 2: Helsinki, Finland | 22nd Jun 2025

 Please verify reimbursement status applicable in your country.

-Healthcare professionals are asked to report any suspected adverse reactions.
 Please report any adverse reactions via your national reporting system.
-Adverse events should also be reported to Alexion pharmaceuticals by the following email: https://contactazmedical.astrazeneca.com/
+Adverse events can also be reported to Alexion pharmaceuticals by the following email: https://contactazmedical.astrazeneca.com/